alexohotnikov/chrome-extension-uid-getter/README.md

 Author: [Sanya Okhotnikov](https://github.com/alexohotnikov)

 ## Changelog:

+### 12.03.2025:
+- Small redesign and add credentials to clipboard by one click

 ### 13.11.2024:
  - Now, we also show you user info (ID, and credentials) for more easy work.